Lab 4: Vectors and Matrices#

 \[\|\hat{a}\| = \sqrt{0.6^2 + 0^2 + 0.8^2} = \sqrt{0.36 + 0.64} = \sqrt{1} = 1.\]

-Normalising a vector is an operation that is used a lot in graphics programming, so it would be useful to have a function that does this.
+Normalizing a vector is an operation that is used a lot in graphics programming, so it would be useful to have a method that does this.

 Task

-Add the following function definition to the vector class.
+Add the following method definition to the vector class.

 }